Diverging Preferences: When do Annotators Disagree and do Models Know?: Conclusion

 \section{Conclusion}

-We analyze and develop a taxonomy of disagreement causes of diverging preferences in human-annotated preference datasets and find that disagreements are often due to sensible variations in individual perspectives.
-We also demonstrate that standard reward models and LLM-as-Judge evaluation methods and methods make decisive decisions over diverging preference, causing issues for training and evaluating plualistically aligned LLMs.
-We address this by introducing distributional reward models that can identify disagreements, and demonstrate one use case for identifying divise prompts in LLM-as-Judge benchmarks.
+We analyze causes of diverging preferences in human-annotated preference datasets and demonstrate that standard reward models and LLM-as-Judge evaluation methods make decisive decisions over diverging preference, causing issues for training and evaluating plualistically aligned LLMs.
+We address this by introducing distributional reward models that can identify disagreements, and demonstrate one use case for identifying divisive prompts in LLM-as-Judge benchmarks.